Long-Term Care Providers Learn How Skilled Nursing is Different from Assisted Living

 - Compared to an average cost of $2,200 per day for a hospital stay, a nursing facility subacute unit generally runs $300 to $600 per day or less, depending on the patient’s needs.

-Intermediate Care Facilities for the Mentally Retarded (ICF/MR)
+Intermediate Care Facilities for the Developmentally Disabled (ICF/DD)

-Known in California as intermediate care facilities for the developmentally disabled (ICF/DD), intermediate care facilities for the developmentally disabled - habilitative (ICF/DD-H) and intermediate care facilities for the developmentally disabled - nursing (ICF/DD-N) are known at the federal level as intermediate care facilities for the mentally retarded (ICF/MR).
+While known in California as intermediate care facilities for the developmentally disabled (ICF/DD), intermediate care facilities for the developmentally disabled - habilitative (ICF/DD-H) and intermediate care facilities for the developmentally disabled - nursing (ICF/DD-N), these facilities are known at the federal level as intermediate care facilities for the intellectually disabled (ICF/ID).

 - ICF/DDs have 16 or more beds; ICF/DD-Hs and -Ns have 15 or fewer beds and average six beds.